minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+Gonna get my AC tmr or the day after which means I can finally work in a good env, so gonna take a day off for this

 Currently Known Bugs : Cant search any of the sciences without causing a crash.
 (Gonna fix this during the weekend as I looked through the code and couldnt really pinpoint anything that would cause this.)

 Urgent Goal: I have to finish the mobile version and polish up the tablet version too.